 If you have any needs that you would like the cathedral parish to hold in their prayer time please submit your request by the form below.

-Each Wednesday the community meets to celebrate the weekday Eucharistic Liturgy of Saint John the Divine.
-All are welcome to join the community at 6 pm.
+Each Tuesday or Wednesday the community meets to celebrate the weekday Eucharistic Liturgy of Saint John the Divine online.
+All are welcome to join the community at 4.30pm.

 1st Century Faith